 Monitoring what’s new in the industry and key events or conferences can be a wonderful source of ongoing training.
 It’s also very important to network with other medical writers who may have skills or insights you can learn from.

-Medical writing skills training
+Skill-based medical writing training

 While there is no standard formal degree or certification course for medical writing, skills training can come in various forms: